pmagaz/rs-algo-screener/README.md

 ## Rust algorithmic stock screener

 Stock screener written in Rust.
 In this first iteration the idea is to construct just an screener that will help me to analyse the stock marked using Technical analysis.
-In a second iteration, this screener will be used by a bot to do algorithmic trading.
+In a second iteration, this screener will be used by a bot to do algorithmic trading through the implementation of several strategies based on the data provided by the screener.

 ### Screener Status